 The different bus, tram and train operators alongside the councils are working in partnership to provide an integrated network of public transport services across Nottingham.

-Together we offer simple and smart solutions to travelling across the network with a family of smart card travel solutions, supported by on-street ticketing machines, on-street printed and realtime information and travel centres at both bus stations.
+Together we offer simple and smart solutions to travelling across the network with a family of smart card travel solutions, supported by on-street ticketing machines, on-street printed and realtime information and a travel centre at Victoria Bus Station.

 To create an integrated network across Nottingham the partners have come together and formed the Robin Hood operators group, working together to create a seamless network of different modes of transport?.
 The operator group agree how the network can best operate and integrate around Nottingham, setting the boundary area to the scheme, the integrated ticketing prices and family of cards.
 The Robin Hood family of smartcards means that there is no need to buy separate tickets for each different mode or operator.
 It’s just a quick ‘beep’ of the card and away you go.